Therapeutic Music throughout MedStar Georgetown University Hospital

 “I need to sit and listen to the music to lower my blood pressure.” – nurse to hammered dulcimer player Karen Ashbrook

-For more information on the musicians or to request a music visit for a patient at MedStar Georgetown University Hospital, please contact program coordinator, Morgan Kulesza at (202) 444-1171 or firstname.lastname@example.org.
+For more information on the musicians or to request a music visit for a patient at MedStar Georgetown University Hospital, please contact program manager, Morgan Kulesza at (202) 444-1171 or firstname.lastname@example.org.